 - Yield:Makes about 1 1/2 quarts (1.4L) sauerkraut (more if recipe is scaled to fit a larger vessel)

 - Total time:3 to 6 weeks

-- 1 small head green cabbage (about 3 pounds; 1.4kg), trimmed, cored, and shredded, outer leaves reserved (see note above)
+- 1 small head green cabbage (about 3 pounds; 1.4kg), trimmed, cored, and shredded, outer leaves reserved (see note)

-- 28g salt (3 tablespoons if using Diamond Crystal kosher salt; if using other brands, measure by weight), plus more as needed (see note above)
+- 28g salt (3 tablespoons if using Diamond Crystal kosher salt; if using other brands, measure by weight), plus more as needed (see note)

-- 1 teaspoon (4g) caraway seeds or juniper berries (optional; see note above)
+- 1 teaspoon (4g) caraway seeds or juniper berries (optional; see note)

 If using a large fermentation crock, add shredded cabbage to crock, sprinkling in the measured salt and optional spices as you go.
 If using a Ball jar, put shredded cabbage in a large mixing bowl and sprinkle with measured salt and optional spices.
 Mix well, then knead and squeeze cabbage for a few minutes to begin to release its liquid.

 Covering cabbage between kneadings with plastic wrap or the crock's lid, continue to squeeze and knead cabbage roughly every 15 minutes, until an ample amount of brine has formed; it should be enough to cover the cabbage when the cabbage is compressed.
 This can take up to 4 hours.
 If not enough brine forms, proceed to the next step (you will add more brine later as necessary).
 If using Ball jar, pack shredded cabbage into jar now, with all its accumulated brine.